fprasx/unlocked/concurrent-vector/src/code/structs.md

 pub struct SecVec<'a, T: Sized + Copy> {
     buffers: CachePadded<Box<[AtomicPtr<AtomicU64>; 60]>>,
     descriptor: CachePadded<AtomicPtr<Descriptor<'a, T>>>,
-    _marker: PhantomData<T>, // Data is stored as transmuted T's
+    _boo: PhantomData<T>, // Data is stored as transmuted T's
 }
 ```

+## Boo! 👻

+I bet the PhantomData scared you.
+We have a generic parameter T, but we have no
+`struct` members of `SecVec` of either of the descriptors that actually contains
+a T (because we transmute T into `u64`s).
+Therefore, to let the compiler know we
+really are carrying T's, we add a little ghost that tells it, "Here is a Phantom
+T that we're carrying."

 ## Cache